Liberty 15, Coastal Carolina 14

 John Lunsford kicked a 32-yard field goal with 1:20 to play, and Liberty (8-4, 4-1 Big South) survived a frantic final-minute drive by Coastal Carolina (11-1, 4-1) to clinch its first playoff appearance.
 Freshman Stephon Masha, filling in for injured starter Josh Woodrum, completed 20-of-33 passes for 285 yards and a touchdown, D.J.
 Abnar rushed for 122 yards on 35 carries and Gabe Henderson caught 10 passes for 114 yards.

 Coastal Carolina, which figures to get an at-large postseason bid, gave up 455 yards of total offense in blowing a 14-6 halftime advantage.
-Alex Ross passed for 171 yards and a touchdown and led the Chanticleers with 60 yards rushing, and Bruce Mapp caught four passes for 97 yards.
+Alex Ross passed for 171 yards and a touchdown and led the Chanticleers with 60 yards rushing while Bruce Mapp caught four passes for 97 yards.

 Masha hit Darrin Peterson for a 72-yard touchdown late in the third quarter but Coastal Carolina stopped the two-point conversion to hold a 14-12 advantage, and Lunsford missed a 43-yard field goal with 8:34 remaining.
 But Liberty marched 75 yards in the final minutes, setting up Lunsford’s go-ahead kick – his third field goal of the game – and the dramatic final 80 seconds.